izaakm/fundamentals-hpc/docs/git.md

 The core `git` commands:

 `git init`
-: Initialize a **repository**
+: Initialize a **repository** (you only need to run this once in a directory)

 `git add <filename>`
-: Start tracking a file
+: Tell git you want to store this version of the file

 `git commit -m "<message>"`
-: Store a version of the file
+: Store a version of the file that you added

 ```bash
 mkdir example